Case Management under the NCF

 The Court expects parties will have conferred in good faith prior to listing an interlocutory dispute.

-Parties should consider the use of Court registrars for mediations or confidential conferences over interlocutory disputes.
+Parties should consider the use of Court Judicial Registrars for mediations or confidential conferences over interlocutory disputes.

 - Pre-trial case management hearing (Part 13 of the CPN)